madetech/learn/core-skills/tdd/README.md

 - Refactors production code
   - Required - One example of refactoring production code.
-  - Required - Can write tests which follow the AAAT (Arrange, Act, Assert, Teardown)
+  - Required - Can write tests which follow AAAT (Arrange, Act, Assert, Teardown)
-  - Required - Demonstration of setting up some state first, making an action, and asserting on that action.
-Teardown is optional if it is not required by the test suite (e.g. RSpec).
+  - Required - Demonstration of:
+    - Setting up some state first
+    - Making an action
+    - Asserting on that action
+    - Teardown (if applicable)

 - Can describe expected behaviours from the perspective of the user.
   - Required - Can write test names which describe the behaviour of the software from a user’s perspective.